 “He’s fascinated by what you’ve done here.
 He asks all kinds of questions.”

-One of the stylish little surprises in ‘The Nether’ is that when we get to the Hideaway, it’s not a high-tech temple.
+One of the stylish little surprises in ‘The Nether’ is that when we get to the Hideaway, it’s not a sleek, electronic temple.
 Nor is it some fashionably squalid dystopia.
-It’s an English country manor, and Mr. Sims is tricked out like a proper gent.
+It’s an English country manor, and Mr. Sims is decked out like a proper gent.
 Iris is all dolled up in pinafore and white lace.
 The entire atmosphere evokes Victorian-Edwardian fictions such as ‘Alice in Wonderland’ and ‘The Secret Garden.’
 Instead of jumping into the future, we’ve headed back in time to Downton Abbey.
 Which, of course, had its own share of hideaways.

 “I didn’t want the audience to feel they had to figure out this world,” explains Haley.
 “I wanted them to come into a world they felt like they knew.
 So definitely, Lewis Carroll, little girls and childhood innocence and sexuality, yes, all of that.
 It was ready as a kind of shorthand.”